 Upon submission of your scholarship application you will be re-directed to a page which will state ‘Your response has been recorded’.
 This message is confirmation that we have received your application.
 You will NOT receive an additional email to confirm this.
 Therefore please do not contact us to request further confirmation.

-You will be notified of the outcome of your scholarship application around mid July 2019.
+You will be notified of the outcome of your scholarship application approximately by mid-July 2020.
 Please wait to be contacted in this regard.

 Please note that scholarships cannot be deferred.